ueni-ltd/wordpress-theme-management-rest-api/README.md

 ## Installation

-1. Upload the entire `ueni-rest-theme-install` folder to the `/wp-content/plugins/` directory.
+Upload the entire `wordpress-theme-management-rest-api` folder to the `/wp-content/plugins/` directory.
+OR
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+Activate the plugin through the 'Plugins' menu in WordPress.

 ## Frequently Asked Questions